aws-amplify/docs/docs/lib/datastore/data-access.md

 ### Predicates

-You can apply predicate filters against the DataStore using the fields defined on your schema along with the following conditions.
+Predicates are filters that can be used to match items in the DataStore.
+When applied to a query(), they constrain the returned results.
+When applied to a save(), they act as a pre-requisite for updating the data.
+You can match against fields in your schema by using the following predicates:

 **Strings:** `eq | ne | le | lt | ge | gt | contains | notContains | beginsWith | between`